 The maintenance operations of our facilities have all the attention of our HSE managers.

 Recently, the company carried out large integrity works on a FPSO, a floating production unit and a crude storage unit.
 This illustrates the complexity of the operations our HSE teams have to deal with.
 Works on this site lasted for three years and rallied 120 people on top of the 100 people usually active on the ship, to change 200 tons of steel in confined spaces, difficult to access, while continuing to operate the field reserves.
 This achievement, unprecedented in the industry, was carried out without any occupational accident or work interruption.
-This is the result of a close collaboration between all the departments involved: operations management, marine team and HSE management of the subsidiary.
+This is the result of a close collaboration in subsidiary between departments involved, as Operations management, Marine team and HSE management.